linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 Trade Costs Are Small It is tempting but ultimately not fruitful to look for the same kinds of frictions that we saw in goods markets.
 Conventional trade costs in financial markets are simply too small to have an effect that is large enough to explain the puzzle.
 There are bid-ask spreads between currencies, and there may be other technical trading costs, for example, associated with when a forex trade is placed during the day and which financial markets are open.
 But none of these frictions provides a sufficient explanation for the forecastable profits and the market's inefficiency.

 There is also the problem that if one wishes to make a very large transaction, especially in a less liquid currency, the act of trading itself may have an adverse impact on the exchange rate and curtail profitable trades.
-For example, an order for  $1 billion of more liquid yen is more easily digested by the market than an order for$ 1 billion of less liquid New Zealand dollars.
+For example, an order for  \$1 billion of more liquid yen is more easily digested by the market than an order for\$ 1 billion of less liquid New Zealand dollars.
 But again, this possibility is not likely to explain the UIP puzzle because investors can avert such a situation by breaking their trades up into small pieces and spreading them out over time.
 So even though these trading costs are real, they may not be large enough to offset the very substantial profits we have seen.

 If trading costs are the sole limit to arbitrage, there is still a puzzle.
 We must look elsewhere.